jacobwachtel/react-nft-component-card/README.md

-Frontendendmentor.io project - NFT Component Card
+# Frontendendmentor.io project - NFT Component Card

-For this project, used React to create the component instead of just HTML and CSS.
+I used React to create the component instead of just HTML and CSS.